mhausenblas/mrlin/README.md

 ## Usage

+### Setup
 I assume you have HBase installed in some directory `HBASE_HOME` and mrlin in some other directory `MRLIN_HOME`.
 First let's make sure that Happybase is installed correctly - we will use a [virtualenv](http://pypi.python.org/pypi/virtualenv "virtualenv 1.8.2 : Python Package Index").
 You only need to do this once: go to `MRLIN_HOME` and type:

 	$ virtualenv hb